stkchan/de-project-dbt/README.md

     ### What is `materialized` in dbt?
-    The `+materialized`: setting tells dbt **how to create and store your model** in your database or data warehouse (Databricks, BigQuery, Snowflake, etc.).
+    The `+materialized`: setting tells dbt **how to create and store our model** in our database or data warehouse (Databricks, BigQuery, Snowflake, etc.).

     #### Common Materialization Types